bbfrederick/capcalc/INSTALL.rst

 from Continuum Analytics.
 It’s a free, curated scientific Python distribution that is easy to maintain and takes a lot of headaches out of maintaining a distribution.
-It also already comes with almost all of the dependancies for capcalc installed by default.
+It also already comes with almost all of the dependencies for capcalc installed by default.
 You can get it here: https://www.continuum.io.
 You should download the most recent Python 3 version.

 After installing Anaconda python, install the remaining dependency